Includes information on how to apply for visitor visas, bridging visas and transit visas and what you can bring into Australia.

 You must be in Australia when the visa is granted.

-The Australian Government limits the number of Remaining Relative visas it grants each year.
+The Australian Government limits the number of Aged Dependent Relative visas (subclass 114) it grants each year.

 You need a valid passport or other travel document for this visa.
 If you plan to get a new passport, you should do so before applying for your visa.
 If you get a new passport after you have lodged your application, give the details of your new passport to one of